intuit/Ignite/docs/pages/IncludedPlugins.md

 Collapse in the sidebar defaults to open.

-It is possible to make a list or sublist collapsible too.
+It is possible to make a list or sub-list collapsible too.
 The ending `:::` is not needed in this case.

 ```
 * ::: collapse [:package: Publishing](./pages/Publishing.md)